denglab/SeqSero2/README.md

 # Executing the code
     Usage: SeqSero2.py

-    -p <int> (number of threads, only 4 threads will be used for assembly since , default=1)
+    -p <int> (number of threads, if p >4, only 4 threads will be used for assembly since the size of extracted reads is small, default=1)

     -i <file> (/path/to/input/file; for now, SeqSero2 just accepts separated paired-end reads )